Why are charities increasingly being attacked by cyber criminals?

 Use of personal devices

 Where modern IT equipment can be lacking and office space is often minimal, personal devices including BYOD (bring your own device) policies are often prevalent throughout the charity sector.
-In fact, 67% of charities (compared to 47% of all businesses) report that their staff regularly use personal devices for work.

 Personal devices use can create an opportunity for a cyber-attack because these are often unregulated devices that might lack security, such as regular patching.
-The National Cyber Security Centre has stated that various older versions of software, such as Windows 7, no longer receive security updates or patches.
+The National Cyber Security Centre has stated that various older versions of software, no longer receive security updates or patches.
 This will leave devices using this software far more vulnerable to future attack.
 If charity workers are running older versions of Windows on their personal devices, for example, then the organisation’s data is more likely to be in jeopardy.

 BYOD also means that cybersecurity updates and monitoring are far less effective and are even less likely to be carried out.
 Without regular organisation-wide updates and vital monitoring of devices, charities are far more likely to fall victim to cybersecurity breaches.

 The use of personal devices in the workplace has been propelled by the pandemic.
-With even more charity workers having to work remotely and spending more time working outside of an office, often due to lack of office space and remote working Covid-19 policies, workers are using less secure networks.
+With even more charity workers having to work remotely and spending more time working outside of an office, often due to lack of office space and remote working policies, workers are using less secure networks.
 Less security makes these organisations an even easier target for cybercriminals.

 worker using secure ipad for charity work